WHAT QUESTIONS SHOULD I ASK MY CONSULTANT?

 - Will reconstruction interfere with radiation therapy?

-- How long will the implant last?
-(If you’re having an implant)
+- If you're having an implant: how long will the implant last?

 - What kinds of changes to the breast can I expect over time?